C-D-Lewis/dash-api/README.md

 - Protocol can be optimized into fewer keys
 - Investigate popular requests (Unread SMS count, missed calls, next calendar event etc)
 - More agressive parameter checking
+- Use Locker API to show apps that made recent requests